01 of 17

 The rooms are mid-size and done with Southwestern-print linens, hanging tapestries, framed photos, and basic but still fairly stylish furniture - all have work desks, coffeemakers, irons and boards, and... individual ac/heating units.Continue to 17 of 17 below.

 17 of 17

 Ten Thousand Waves

 There are also seven private baths, which guests can reserve.
-Like all of the spa facilities, the baths are available to the general public as well - in fact, both have a strong following among Santa Fe locals, including outdoorsy types returning to town after a day of skiing or hiking in the nearby mountains; they also have a strong following within the GLBT community.
+Like all of the spa facilities, the baths are available to the general public as well.
+In fact, both have a strong following among Santa Fe locals, including outdoorsy types returning to town after a day of skiing or hiking in the nearby mountains; they also have a strong following within the LGBTQ community.
 There are also two public communal baths, one of them coed and the other for women only.
-Be aware that the communal baths are in no way a sexually charged scene, which isn't to say that they aren't quite social - they can be a fun place to meet locals and other visitors.
+Be aware that the communal baths are in no way a sexually charged scene, which isn't to say that they aren't quite social.
+They can be a fun place to meet locals and other visitors.
 And from all of the baths you're treated to amazing views of the mountains and, when the sun goes down, New Mexico's starry nights.